afranck64/benzlim/README.md

 # Benzlim

->Head over to the [QUICK START](/QUICK_START.md) page if you are familiar with the basics of running and compiling python scripts.
+>Head over to the [QUICK START](/QUICK_START.md) page if you are familiar with python configuration and the command line.
 If not, just read the following instructions.
 Do not forget to take a look at the [FAQ](/FAQ.md) page.
 Your questions could have been answered before.

 ## Installation